enkidevs/curriculum-tools/Open-Source-Curriculum-Fellowship.md

 - How to scale personal educational efforts
 - How to quantify personal educational impact
 - A lot about whatever you thought you were an expert in

+## To Apply

+Send an email to liz@enki.com with your cover letter and a link to something like a resume (linkedin counts, just make sure it gives me a good idea of who you are).